Md-Mohai-Minul-Islam/md-mohai-minul-islam.github.io/_pages/about.md

   - /about.html
 ---

 Computer Science PhD aspirant with interests in machine learning, theoretical computer science, mathematics, and programming.
-I enjoy deep self-study and teaching mathematics and physics, focusing on building strong analytical and problem-solving skills.
+I enjoy deep self-study and I teach mathematics and physics for university entrance exam, focusing on building strong analytical and problem-solving skills.